freeCodeCamp/freeCodeCamp/guide/english/javascript/if-else-statement/index.md

 ---
 ## Introduction

 The `if` statement executes a statement if a specified condition is `true`.
 If the condition is `false`, another statement can be executed using the `else` statement.
+The exception of this case is negating the condition in the brackets by using a 'not' operator (`!`).
+In this case a statement is executed when the condition is `false`.

 **Note:** The `else` statement is optional.